May 15, 2019 —

 Finally, the cooking of Parma ham (especially frying or grilling) is a related yet particular and distinct problem.
 Heat changes the character and taste of the ham completely – as the ham starts to cook it becomes stiffer and saltier; as it continues to cook, it becomes pleasantly crispy, but also intensely salty and decidedly acrid, leaving a bitter aftertaste.
 Some cooks maintain that the flavour of the ham will transfer into the wrapped food.
 This may be so – and who am I to argue with the logic of a Saltimbocca, the classic Italian dish of fried veal and Parma ham – but nevertheless, at some stage soon after heating, the ham will begin to lose its luxurious fresh sweetness and take on the qualities of a common-or-garden variety bacon.
 In the case of asparagus wrapped in Parma ham and fried, this not only overpowers the asparagus it destroys its delicate and unique flavour too.

-However, as you also note, the combination of Parma ham and asparagus marries well, perhaps just as Parma ham and melon are themselves a marriage made in heaven.
+However, as you also note, the combination of Parma ham and asparagus marries well.
 Parma ham, with its salty, savoury and sweet flavours is a perfect foil for the earthy, vegetable and mineral flavours of the asparagus.
-So, Mrs Armaham, my advice is by all means, sit the Parma ham and the asparagus side by side – just as you would with Parma ham and melon, but please don’t wrap your asparagus (or melon!) in ham.
+So, Mrs Armaham, my advice is by all means, place the Parma ham and the asparagus side by side, but please don’t wrap your asparagus in ham.
 In addition, if you do, for goodness sake, don’t fry it or grill it!